 Before you light up, you need to clip the end of the cigar.
 The best way to do it is with a purpose-built cigar clipper.
 Cutting it with a knife is acceptable only if you don’t have a clipper handy, and biting the end off should be avoided at all costs.
 For best results, snip the end off with a quick, strong motion.
-This will help you avoid tearing, and ultimately lead to a better smoking experience.
-That said, you’ve gotta work with what you’ve got, so if you’re in a pinch and don’t have any tools, just bite the sonofabitch.
+This will help you avoid tearing, and ultimately lead to better smoking experience.
+That said, you’ve got to work with what you’ve got, so if you’re in a pinch and don’t have any tools, just bite the sonofabitch.
 A poorly-cut cigar beats no cigar at all!

 How to Light a Cigar

 No matter what you use, start by holding the cigar in your hands and placing the tip above the flame.
 Aficionados will tell you that sticking it directly in the flame ruins the flavor, but as a beginner, you probably won’t notice the difference.
 Just do what you need to do to light the damn thing — but don’t puff on it yet.
-Before you put it in your mouth, you want to burn the end to sort of “prime” the tobacco.
+Before you put it in your mouth, you want to burn the end to kind of “prime” the tobacco.
 Spin it around as you light to make sure you get an even burn, and once you can see a bit of an orange glow, you’re ready to puff.

 How to Smoke a Cigar